hasura/ndc-sdk-go/README.md

 ### Logging

 NDC Go SDK uses the standard [log/slog](https://pkg.go.dev/log/slog) that provides highly customizable and structured logging.
 By default, the logger is printed in JSON format and configurable level with `--log-level` (HASURA_LOG_LEVEL) flag.
-You also can replace it with different logging libraries that can wrap the `slog.Handler` interface, and set the logger with the `WithLogger` or `WithLoggerFunc` option.
+You can also replace it with different logging libraries that can wrap the `slog.Handler` interface, and set the logger with the `WithLogger` or `WithLoggerFunc` option.

+## Best Practices

+### Error Handling

+You should wrap exception errors with the `ConnectorError` struct and specify the explicit HTTP error status. `HASURA_SERVER_DEFAULT_HTTP_ERROR_STATUS` (default to `422`) will be returned if you don't wrap the error.
+The connector supports helper functions to create connector errors in the [schema](./schema/error.go) package.

+The Hasura engine v3 shows the explicit error content only if the connector returns HTTP 422 Unprocessable Content.
+Otherwise, the general internal error is responded to.
+Therefore, you should actively control which error is safe to show it to end users.

 ## Customize the CLI

-The SDK uses [Kong](https://github.com/alecthomas/kong), a lightweight command-line parser to implement the CLI interface.
+The SDK uses [Kong](https://github.com/alecthomas/kong), a lightweight command-line parser, to implement the CLI interface.

 The default CLI already implements the `serve` command, so you don't need to do anything.
 However, it's also easy to extend if you want to add more custom commands.